jeromyanglim/Winter_Olympic_Medals_R_Markdown/Winter_Olympics.md

 In general over the years the number of Winter Olympic medals awarded has increased.
 In order to model this relationship, year was converted to ordinal position.
 A three parameter power function seemed plausible, $latex y = ax^b + c$, where $latex y$ is total medals awarded and $latex x$ is the ordinal position of the olympics starting at one.
-The best fitting least square parameters were estimated to be
+The best fitting parameters by least-squares were

 $$latex
 0.202
 x^{2.297 + 50.987}.
 $$

-The figure displays the data and the fit of the model.
+The figure displays the data and the line of best fit for the model.
 The model predicts that 2010, 2014, and 2018 would have  `271`,  `295`, and `322` medals  respectively.